Do you want to make blog post comments show up in WordPress search results?

 You’ll find this information in the email you got when you purchased SearchWP and in your account on the SearchWP site.

 Once you’ve pasted the license key, click on the ‘Activate’ button next to it.

-Go ahead and check the ‘Comments’ box.
-You can then click on ‘Done.’
+Go ahead and check the ‘Comments’ box, then click ‘Done.’

-In the following image, we’re telling SearchWP to look at the comment’s content by checking the ‘Comment’ box, as well as the name and email address of the person who posted it.
+In the following image, we are telling SearchWP to look at the comment’s content by checking the ‘Comment’ box, as well as the name and email address of the person who posted it.

-For each one, SearchWP has an ‘Applicable Attribute Relevance’ scale.
+For each option, SearchWP has an ‘Applicable Attribute Relevance’ scale.
 This is the weight that SearchWP will give to each attribute when searching the comments on your blog.

 Content that matches an attribute with high relevancy will appear higher in the search results.
 By contrast, content that matches an attribute that has less relevancy will appear lower in the user’s search results.